-Policy statement for St Joseph's Out of School Club
+Policy statement for St Joseph's Pre-school

 Whilst it is not our policy to care for sick children, who should be at home until they are well enough to return to the setting, we will agree to administer medication as part of maintaining their health and well-being or when they are recovering from an illness.
 This will only be done after the initial 48 hour period after beginning a course of medication.